Marrakech Travel Tips: What to Know so You Won’t Be Disappointed

 3. Marrakesh is Safe for Female Travelers if You Take Precautions

 I read a lot of female blogs that described how they were harassed by locals.
-I didn’t experienced such treatment on either my first or second visit.
+I didn’t experience such treatment on either my first or second visit.

 In fact, I find Mexico more annoying and since I’ve lived in Mexico one can assume that it isn’t so bad.